Charter

 Completed declarations are retained by the OILGA and available to the Minister as requested.

 In addition to the requirement to register ongoing interests, a Member must disclose any potential conflict of interest in relation to any matter before the Authority and may recuse him or herself from discussion of, or decision on the matter.
-Notwithstanding any such decision by the Member to recuse him or herself or not, ILGA may determine whether the Member must withdraw from discussion of, or decision on the matter.
+Notwithstanding any such decision by the Member to recuse him or herself or not, the Authority may determine whether the Member must withdraw from discussion of, or decision on the matter.
 The disclosure and the decision of the Authority must be recorded in meeting minutes.

-10. Audit and Risk Management
+11. Audit and Risk Management

-DCITHS will provide services relating to the:
+The Department also provides services relating to the:

-- Audit and Risk Committee and Secretariat,
+- The cluster Audit and Risk Committee and Secretariat,

 - Chief Audit Executive,